Table of Contents

 Therapeutic options of von Willebrand disease

 Patients should, like in all cases of hemorrhagic diathesis, perform an everyday prophylaxis.
-If there occurs bleeding or if an operation is necessary, it is essential to stop the bleeding accurately.
-Contraindicated are however ASA and other antiplatelet drugs.
+If there occurs bleeding or if an operation is required, it is essential to stop the bleeding completely.
+Contraindicated are ASA and other antiplatelet drugs.

 There are several options for pharmaceutic treatment:

 Minor bleeding can be treated with desmopressin (= analogue to ADH, DDAVP).
 It binds to V2 receptors and stimulates the release of von Willebrand factor from the Weibel-Palade-bodies.
-The effect of this release begins to work within 30 to 60 minutes and continues for several hours, so that a bleeding can be stopped.
-The release however depletes by and by, so the administration is limited.
-Application of desmopressin is possible as nasal spray or as pill.
-The nasal spray is a especially good everyday option for affected children.
+The effect of this release begins to work within 30 to 60 minutes and continues for several hours, so as to stop the bleeding.
+The effect of this medication depletes over time, therefore, its administration is limited.
+Application of desmopressin is possible in the form of nasal sprays or pills.
+Nasal sprays are especially a good everyday option for affected children.

 - If there occurs Heavy bleeding, in particular peri- or postoperative one, the patient has to be substituted.
-It is also possible to use calculated substitutions when a certain bleeding is expected before.
-Here are usually given concentrates that contain factor VIII and vWF.
+It is also possible to use calculated substitutions in cases where bleeding is expected to occur.
+For such cases, concentrates that contain factor VIII and vWF can be given.

-- Affected women can take oral contraceptives in order to weaken their menstrual bleeding and thus prevent larger loss of blood.
+- Affected women can take oral contraceptives in order to weaken their menstrual bleeding and thus prevent a lot of blood loss.

 1. The von Willebrand disease…

-- …shows always in form of a purpura.
+- …always presets itself in form of a purpura.

 - …can often take an asymptomatic course.